SohamKukreti/URLias/README.md

    - **Other Browsers:**
      Follow your browser's instructions for loading unpacked or temporary extensions.

-3. **Set Up Your Aliases:**
+3. **Set Up Your Aliases and Collections:**

    - Click on the URLias icon to open the popup.
    - Enter an alias and its corresponding URL (e.g., `gh` and `https://github.com`).
    - Save your alias.
 You can now use the alias directly in your browser's address bar.
+   - To create a collection, enter a collection name, add aliases using the tag input, and save.
+Collections let you open multiple sites at once.
+   - You can also set a custom search trigger word in the popup (e.g., 'search', 'find', 'lookup').

 ## Usage

-1. **Navigating Using Aliases:**
+### Navigating Using Aliases

 - In your browser’s address bar, type your alias (e.g., `gh`).
 - If you add extra text (e.g., `gh user`), the extension appends the extra text to the saved URL (resulting in `https://github.com/user`).

-2. **Managing Aliases:**
+### Using the Search Trigger

+- You can set a custom search trigger word (e.g., `search`, `find`, `lookup`) in the popup.
+- To search a site, type: `go <alias> <search trigger> <your query>` (e.g., `go gh search openai`).
+- If the alias supports site search, it will use the site’s search; otherwise, it will default to Google search.

+### Using Collections

+- Create a collection in the popup by entering a collection name and adding aliases.
+- To open all sites in a collection, type the collection name in the omnibox (e.g., `go work`).
+Each site in the collection will open in a new tab.

+### Managing Aliases and Collections

-   - **Adding:** Use the popup form to create a new alias.
+- **Adding:** Use the popup form to create a new alias or collection.
 - **Editing:** Directly edit the URL in the list.
 Changes are saved automatically.
-   - **Deleting:** Click the delete button next to an alias to remove it.
+- **Deleting:** Click the delete button next to an alias or collection to remove it.

 ## TODO

 1. **Support for Streaming Services:**
-   Enable aliases that take users directly to their favorite movies or TV shows on platforms like Netflix, Hulu, Amazon Prime, etc. For example, allow commands like `netflix movie_name` to take you directly to a movie's page.
+   Enable aliases that take users directly to their favorite movies or TV shows on platforms like Netflix, Hulu, Amazon Prime, etc. For example, allow commands like `netflix movie_name`

-2. **Advanced URL Parameter Customization:**
-   Allow users to define more complex URL patterns with multiple parameters, making it easier to navigate dynamically constructed URLs.

-3. **Bookmarks Integration (maybe):**
-   Offer an option to include bookmarks so users can quickly navigate to saved sites and even integrate bookmarks into the alias system.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes with a clear message.
-4. Submit a pull request with a description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.